-• Charles Kelly enters his third season at Florida State and his second as the defensive coordinator and defensive backs coach in 2015.
-Kelly coached linebackers and served as the special teams coordinator during the Seminoles’ undefeated national championship season in 2013.
+• Charles Kelly in 2016 enters his fourth season at Florida State and his third as the defensive coordinator and defensive backs coach.
+Kelly coached linebackers and served as the special teams coordinator in his first season at FSU - the Seminoles’ undefeated national championship season in 2013.

 • Kelly’s defense in 2014 led the Seminoles to the first-ever College Football Playoff and helped continue Florida State’s program-record 29-game winning streak.

-• Several Florida State defensive players captured national awards in 2014, including safety Jalen Ramsey and cornerback P.J.
+• Several Florida State defensive players captured national awards in 2014, including Ramsey and cornerback P.J.
 Williams, who were each named All-Americans.
-Defensive end Mario Edwards Jr. and defensive tackle Eddie Goldman also collected All-America honors.
-Ramsey, Williams, Edwards Jr., and Goldman all collected All-ACC First Team honors as well.
-Linebackers Terrance Smith and Reggie Northrup and cornerback Ronald Darby also grabbed all-conference honors.
+Edwards Jr. and Goldman also collected All-America honors.
+Ramsey, Williams, Edwards, and Goldman all collected All-ACC first team honors as well.
+Smith, Northrup and Darby also grabbed all-conference honors.

-• Florida State head coach Jimbo Fisher promoted Kelly to defensive coordinator in February 2014, following a season where his linebackers helped guide a dominant defense that led the nation in scoring defense (12.1), pass defense (156.6) and interceptions (26), and ranked third in total defense (281.4) in 2013.
+• Florida State head coach Jimbo Fisher promoted Kelly to defensive coordinator in February 2014, following a 2013 season where his linebackers helped guide a dominant defense that led the nation in scoring defense (12.1), pass defense (156.6) and interceptions (26), and ranked third in total defense (281.4).
 Only two teams scored more than 17 points against the Seminoles.

 • In 2013, FSU’s linebackers helped Florida State rank third in the ACC and 18th in the nation in rushing defense (124.79) and eighth in the country in opponent third down conversions (31.92 conversion percentage).